Trump slams U.S. watchdog's report on shortages at coronavirus-hit hospitals

 “Where did he come from, the inspector general?”
 Trump snapped.
 “What’s his name?”

-Reporting by Doina Chiacu; Editing by Chizu Nomiyama and Tom Brown
+Reporting by Doina Chiacu; additional reporting by Sarah N. Lynch; Editing by Chizu Nomiyamaa, Tom Brown and Sonya Hepinstall